kahopkin/companycommunicatorwiki/Deployment-guide.md

 1. Delete the `manifest.json` file.

 Repeat the steps above but with the file `Manifest\manifest_users.json`.
-Note: you will not need to change anything for the configurationUrl because the recipients app does not have the configurable tab.
+Note: you will not need to change anything for the configurationUrl or webApplicationInfo section because the recipients app does not have the configurable tab.
 Name the resulting package `company-communicator-users.zip`, so you know that this is the app for the recipients.

 # Step 5: Run the apps in Microsoft Teams